Guuzzeji/vidmind-ai/README.md

 DB_PWD=pwd_used_when_creating_db
 ```

-Then run the following docker compose command:
+Then run the following Docker Compose command:

 ```sh
 docker-compose -f ./prod.docker-compose.yml --env-file .env up
 ```

-This will run the Butcher Embedder on port 4040
+This will run the Embedder service on port 4040.

-#### 7. Next one we are going to run is the ChatAPI
+#### 7. Next, we are going to run the ChatAPI.

-change directories back to the root of the project and then cd into `ChatAPI` and create the following `.env` file:
+Change directories back to the root of the project and then `cd` into the `ChatAPI` directory.
+Create the following `.env` file:

 ```txt
 OPENAI_API_KEY=your_openai_key